 Your company's unique value proposition (UVP) is how you communicate what makes you better than your competitors and why potential customers should choose you over them.
 This message needs to permeate through all that you do.
 It needs to be clear in your content, your headlines, and any other materials you put in front of your target audience.
 This is what tells them why you are better suited to handle their needs than anyone else, and why they should choose you!

 Begin by thinking what it is you offer to your customers that your competition does not, or how do you do it better.
 The key to a successful UVP is in the details.
 Anyone can say they have top of the line service, but what customers are looking for is proof your service is that much better than any of the other companies they have researched.
-Do you offer better service because of your high level of education and experience in the field, or do you offer fast service with limited intrusion on the customers time.
+Do you offer better service because of your high level of education and experience in the field, or do you provide fast service with limited intrusion on the customers time?

 When you are selling your established UVP to your audience, it is not enough to just say what it is you do better than the rest.
 You need to communicate the benefit of that feature to your audience.
 People are exposed to thousands of advertisements every day and have gotten pretty adept at tuning them out.
 This means that you only have a few seconds to get your message across, or they will move on.
-When communicating your UVP you need to bridge the gap between the feature that you offer and the benefit it has for the customer.
+When communicating your UVP, you need to bridge the gap between the feature that you offer and the benefit it has for the customer.
 You can’t expect them to take that extra step themselves.

 If you sell your UVP as same day service, some people might make the jump to the benefits it offers them.
-However, in order to maximize the impact it has on your audience, you don’t want them to have to make the connections themselves.
+However, to maximize the impact it has on your audience, you don’t want them to have to make the connections themselves.

-Establishing a firm, unique value proposition for your business is the beginning to developing your businesses brand.
+Establishing a firm, unique value proposition for your business is the beginning of developing your businesses brand.
 With a strong UVP that communicates a specific benefit to your target audience, you will begin to see higher brand recognition amongst your community.
 Establishing this early in your marketing process will help you develop your brand that much quicker and help you develop a strong customer base.